carlos-vargas-math/eigenvalue-collisions/README.md

 and other parameters in the model (dimension, curve, distribution, s_steps, t_steps, m_grid).

 2. Go to grid_search_summary and compute the eigenvalue collisions.

+3. Go to read_grid_summary to get basic statistics about the eigenvalue collisions.

 ## License
 MIT License